 Giving birth is one of the most natural experiences a woman can have.
-But a normal delivery is sometimes perceived to be a risky and unbearably painful experience.
-Learning about the process is the first step you should take toward preparing for a normal delivery.It is also important to keep in mind that you are not making common mistakes that women often make in their early pregnancy.
-If you are, it’s time to stop.
+But a normal delivery is often perceived to be a risky and unbearably painful experience.
+These 5 tips will help you prepare for a normal delivery and experience the sense of achievement that comes from birthing your own baby.

-On the other hand, a cesarean carries increased risks of bladder injuries, bowel injuries and can even cause serious complications in future pregnancies.
+A cesarean puts the mother at increased risk of bladder and bowel injuries and can even cause serious complications in future pregnancies.

-When it comes to deciding on a gynecologist , ask your doctor about their cesarean rate and make your preference for a normal delivery clear.
-You could also talk to other women who have delivered with the doctor to get a sense of their cesarean rate.
+When it comes to deciding on a gynecologist , ask your doctor about her cesarean rate and make your preference for a normal delivery clear.

 “The cesarean rate for first-time mothers with a single foetus, in the normal head-down position who have crossed 37 weeks should be less than 25%” says Dr. Swati Sinha, consultant obstetrician-gynecologist at Sitaram Bhartia Institute of Science and Research.